suncoast-devs/handbook/lessons/cs-classes/index.md

 This is one of the benefits of the idea of a `class`.
 The ability to group, encapsulate, related data together.
 Often these attributes represent real world attributes of the types of things we are modeling in the computer.
-Here we are encapsulating the various attributes of a _employee_ we might want to track in an employee database.
+Here we are encapsulating the various attributes of an _employee_ we might want to track in an employee database.

 ## Class Syntax

-Lets take our idea of a _employee_ in this system and write some syntax to help us.
+Lets take our idea of an _employee_ in this system and write some syntax to help us.

 ```